bempp/bempp-legacy/doc/source/tutorial_dirichlet.rst

     relError = diff.L2Norm() / exactSolFun.L2Norm()
     print "Relative L^2 error:", relError

-TODO: describe how to plot the field on a cross-section plane using the ``visualization`` module.
+TODO: describe how to plot the field on a cross-section plane using the ``vis`` module.